Last updated: October 8, 2024

 Following the call, you should receive a confirmation email with some details, but it’s best to take your own notes if you want to have the information at hand.

 Keep in mind that advanced reservations are necessary for this tour.
-There is no walk-up accommodations, so be sure to call and make your booking as soon as you know you are available to take the tour.
+There are no walk-up accommodations, so be sure to call and make your booking as soon as you know you are available to take the tour.

 What You Need to Know Before You Take the Keys to the Kingdom Tour